-I am writing to provide you with the Washington Department of Fish and Wildlife's report to the legislature on the work of the Puget Sound Recreational Fisheries Enhancement Fund (PSREF) Oversight Committee.
+I am writing to provide you with the Washington Department of Fish and Wildlife's (Department) report to the Legislature on the work of the Puget Sound Recreational Fisheries Enhancement Fund (PSRFE) Oversight Committee.

-The PSREF Oversight Committee was established by the legislature in 2003 to advise the department on Puget Sound recreational fisheries.
-The group has developed goals, objectives, and performance metrics to track the effectiveness of the Puget Sound recreational fisheries enhancement program and has annually reviewed and approved the enhancement fund budget.
+The PSRFE Oversight Committee was established by the Legislature in 2003 to advise the Department on Puget Sound recreational fisheries.
+The group has developed goals, objectives, and performance metrics to track the effectiveness of the Puget Sound Recreational Fisheries Enhancement Program (program).
+The committee also conducts an annual review and approval process for the PSRFE budget.

-Consistent with RCW 77.105.160 and RCW 43.01.036, the Oversight Committee partnered with the agency to develop this status report for the Legislature and Commission on our work to date.
-The following report outlines the Oversight Committee's progress towards the goals and objectives established by the legislature in our enabling legislation.
+Consistent with RCW 77.105.160 and RCW 43.01.036, the committee has partnered with the Department to develop this status report for the Legislature on our work to date.
+The following report outlines the committee's progress towards the goals and objectives of the program.

-If you have any questions or concerns about this report, please feel free to contact Tom McBride, WDFW's Legislative Director, at (360) 480-1472.
+If you have any questions about this report, please reach out to our new Legislative Director, Melena Thompson, at (564) 791-2755.

-Sincerely,
+Sincerely, Juneum